M&A Community logo

 When a public company is acquired, it raises critical questions about the fate of its stock, including changes in share value, volume, and volatility.
 Understanding the implications of M&A transactions on stocks is crucial for investors, as it directly affects their investment decisions and potential returns.

-• What happens to the stock price in a reverse merger?
+What happens to the company’s stocks during a merger?

 Is there a pre-merger volatility of stocks?

-The target company’s stock can be affected even before the actual deal is initiated.
-Mere rumors about the potential merger influence the target company stock.
-As a rule, the target firm’s stock price rises due to the acquiring company’s interest in it.
+Yes, there is often pre-merger volatility in stocks, particularly for the target companies.
+Even before the deal is officially announced, rumors and speculation about a potential merger can have a significant impact on the target company’s stock price.
+As a rule, its stock price rises due to the acquiring company’s interest in it.
 It can often be profitable for investors who usually purchase selling company stocks in expectation of the upcoming merger.

 However, such an approach comes with potential risks since rumors about a prospective takeover do not always lead to the deal’s closure.
 If the merger (or the acquisition) never happens, the target company’s stock falls dramatically, and investors lose large sums.